kintohub/kintohub/docs/service-types/types-static-site.md

 ## When to use a static site?

-Static websites are a good choice if performance and security are critical to you.

-Static websites load extremely fast because they do not have bottlenecks caused by SSL, database or dynamic rendering.

-Static sites are also more secure as they have no CMS, server-side platform or database to breach.
+Static website are a good choice when you want to couple them with content delivery networks (CDN) or have a website that does not require a port.

+If your website requires a port, checkout for Web Apps [here](../service-types/types-web-app.md#static-site)

 :::note
 Static site service is provided with **Build Output Path** field.
 The HTML files required by the site are fetched from the output path specified.